algorithmiaio/dev-center/_posts/basics/2016-01-27-algorithm_profiles.md

 #### Wrapping Up

-You should not have a good idea of how to understand the algorithm profile page.
+You should now have a good idea of how to understand the algorithm profile page.
 Be sure to [make your first API call](http://developers.algorithmia.com/guides/getting-started/) or learn more about [algorithm pricing, permissions, and versioning](http://developers.algorithmia.com/faqs/algorithm_basics/).